 Illinois doesn’t stipulate how long you’re allowed to stay at private RV parks, campgrounds, or resorts.
 Each private RV park, resort, or campground is empowered to make its own rules regarding how long its guests are allowed to stay.

 Illinois provides many opportunities for RV living full time, including long-term campgrounds, national forest campgrounds, and many state parks.
 Always check the municipal laws before settling down in your RV in any city, village, or town.
-Remember to take care of your pets’ interests when choosing an RV campground.
-What do you think of the idea of full-time RV living in Illinois?
-Is it for you?
-If not, then perhaps you can rent an RV to see how you like the lifestyle.
-If you do like it, then pack up, and head to Illinois to enjoy everything the state has to offer RVers.
+Remember to take care of your pets’ needs when choosing an RV campground.
+You may want to rent an RV to see how you like the lifestyle before committing to it permanently.